KIVagant/staticus/Readme.md

 ## Disclaimer

 - **Some parts of this readme still not translated**.
 If you can help with that – you are welcome with a PR.
-- Examples are shown by the utility [jkbrzt/httpie](https://github.com/jkbrzt/httpie)
+- Examples are shown by the utility [jkbrzt/httpie](https://github.com/jkbrzt/httpie).
+  Hint: if you see some unexpected html in your console, use [your-command | html2text](https://pypi.python.org/pypi/html2text)
 - All data operations such as reading, generation or deleting, controlled with the ACL config.

 ## Installation and tests